 All software vendors claim that their user interface is “easy to use”.
 Unfortunately, many features that are commonly assumed to be part of a modern software application are simply not present in competing products.
-Here are ten time wasters to look out for:
+Here are eleven time wasters to look out for:

 Does the software have an undo\redo feature?
 COMPRESS does.

 Do you need to install, learn and maintain two separate programs, one for “components” and one for “complete vessels”?
 Why can’t one consistent user interface, design report and file format suffice?